pmndrs/uikit/docs/getting-started/components-and-properties.md

 ## Content

-The `Content` component allows to include any R3F/Three.js element into the layout.
-Since the children inside the `Content` component can be 3-dimensional objects, their alignment on the z-axis can be controlled via the `depthAlign` property.
+The `Content` component allows you to include any R3F/Three.js element into the layout.
+Since the children inside the `Content` component can be 3-dimensional objects, their alignment on the z-axis can be controlled with the `depthAlign` property.
 By default the content will preserve the aspect ratio of the 3D objects.
-In case the 3D objects should be sized unrelated to its aspect ratio, set `keepAspectRatio={false}`.
+In case the 3D objects should be sized independent from its aspect ratio, set `keepAspectRatio={false}`.

 ```jsx
 <Root>